javadbat/jb-pin-input/react/README.md

 in some cases in your project you need to change defualt style of web-component for example you need zero margin or different border-radius and etc.
 if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component

+in some cases in your project you need to change default style of web-component for example you need zero margin or different border-radius and etc.
+if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component
 | css variable name                          | description                                                                                   |
 | -------------                              | -------------                                                                                 |
 | --jb-pin-input-inputs-wrapper-width        | width of inputs wrapper,default is `100%`                                                     |